Philosophy.

 Principles forged in 26 years of working with entrepreneurs.
 Not rules to follow blindly, but truths to internalize.

 The true entrepreneur must assume the identity of the CEO: the one who orchestrates without necessarily executing, who decides without necessarily knowing everything.
-You must stop confusing yourself with the figure of the expert.
 Your task is not to do things better than others.
 Your task is to create the conditions so that others can do them better than you.

 Your business is the exact reflection of who you are.
 Every inefficiency, every bottleneck, every plateau is a symptom of a personal limitation of the leader.
 The company does not grow beyond the entrepreneur's ability to grow.
 If you want to transform your business, you must first transform yourself.